gregsaun/BearExxa-V2/doc/design_goals.md

 #### Why you don't use a smaller extruder motor?
 We have explained the reason in details in the sections "Reliability" and "Weight, rigidity and speed".
 In a nutshell, the extra weight is not an issue and we can have a colder motor with higher torque.

+#### Why do you use the Revo Micro heatsink and not the Revo Voron heatsink?
+The Revo Micro heatsink has slightly more surface in contact with the airflow, especially when used with a smaller and lighter fan.
+The round shape is also easier to optimize for optimal airflow.
+The screw mount may sound like it may rotate but we did a self tightening system that avoid this to happen.